wbrowar/craft-guide/README.md

 ## Content Guides

 Say your client is already editing an entry and they want to look something up.
 Instead of sending them off to the Guide CP Section, you can leave instructions right on the Entry Edit page.
 Using action buttons in the sidebar—under Publish Options—you can create a Guide that appears on all Entry Edit pages of that entry type.
-The guide will appear in a modal—in front of the entry fields—so your content editor won't lose their place.
+The guide will appear in a modal—in front of the entry fields—so your content editor won't lose their place by loading a new page.

 ![Screenshot](resources/img/guide-content.png)